skip to main content

 How is it given?

-Medroxyprogesterone depot is given as an injection into a muscle by your health professional.
+Medroxyprogesterone depot is given as an injection into a muscle, usually the buttock or upper arm, by your health professional.
+To prevent pregnancy it is usually given every 13 weeks.

 What if you forget a dose?